flexigpt/go-vulnfixes-db/README.md

 ## CWE Info

 - All info collected for base CWEs under software development (i.e [CWE-699](https://cwe.mitre.org/data/definitions/699.html)) are present [here](./data/cwe-699).
-- These CWE info present from the MITRE database is enriched for adding functional primary and secondary categorizations.
+- The CWE info present from the MITRE database is enriched for adding functional primary and secondary categorizations.
 This is done using `GPT-4o`.
+- The final categorized list is present [here](./data/cwe-699/cwe_functional_areas.json)
+- A few top n lists defined by MITRE are also present [here](./data/cwe-699/)

+## Views

+- A few views are created for analysis purposes and added [here](./data/views/)

 ## Initializing the repo